 The debut novel by Alex Garland in 1996 is probably one of the most well-known items on the traveler’s book shelf.
 It used to be seen everywhere in hostels, cafés and airports.

 One of the reasons for the success was the movie adaptation of the novel, featuring Leonardo DiCaprio as the backpacker Richard trying to find the perfect beach.
 While the book may be a fan favorite for backpackers, the film is not nearly there.
-But the first half is quite good at portraying the mass tourism in Thailand, bringing back the feeling of backpacking in the early 2000s to a time-typical soundtrack from Moby.
+But the first half is quite good at depicting the feeling of backpacking in the early 2000s to a time-typical soundtrack from Moby.

 The Beach cover

 At the turn of the millennium, Thailand was arguably the epicenter of backpacker activities.
 These were the good old backpacking days before the area got too exploited.
-Many people including me adopted the “full-on dirtbag travel mode” as author Rolf Potts called it.
+Many people including me adopted the “full-on dirtbag travel mode” as author Rolf Potts called it, roaming from one spot to the next by using crowded buses or sitting on open truck cargo holds with dirty backpacks.

 “There’s no way you can keep it out of the Lonely Planet, and once that happens, it’s countdown to doomsday.”